New Star Wars Battlefront II Event Update Features Han Solo

-Star Wars Battlefront II Lets Players Experience the Greatest Heroic Scoundrel
+Latest Star Wars Battlefront II Event Lets Players Experience a Season Full of Solo

 The Han Solo Season will feature the following: